One royal name pops up more than most as you wander around Vienna: Emperor Franz Joseph. So here’s your quick primer on why this is…

 (Franz Xaver Winterhalter, Kaiserin Elisabeth, undated.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.
 Photo by Áment Gellért)

 You might argue that Franz Joseph’s biggest contribution to Viennese history and tourism was to marry the 16-year-old Elisabeth Amalie Eugenie of Bavaria in 1854.

-Empress Elisabeth (known as Sisi) has become more of an icon than her husband, thanks to her fairytale-like ascension and beauty, but also through her struggles against court life and various personality issues.
+Empress Elisabeth (known as Sisi) has become more of an icon than her husband, thanks to her beauty and fairytale-like ascension, but also through her struggles against court life and various personality issues.

 So we have, for example, a Sisi museum in Vienna, a Sisi exhibition and various other Sisi locations.
 And her story gives those imperial rooms in the palaces far greater importance than they might otherwise have earned.

 Sisi died at the hands of an assassin in 1898, one of several personal tragedies to strike Franz Joseph.
 The Mexicans executed his brother, Maximilian, in 1867.
-His only son committed suicide in 1889.
+His only son took his own life in 1889.
 And the assassination of his heir, Franz Ferdinand, in Sarajevo famously triggered World War I.

 (Kaiserschmarren – a popular Austrian dessert much loved by Franz Joseph)